ZacheryThomas/homeassistant-smartrent/README.md

         └── ...
 ```

 You have to move all content in the `custom_components/smartrent` directory to the same location in Home Assistant.
 If a `custom_components` directory does not already exist in your Home Assistant instance, you will have to make one.
+You can learn more [here](https://developers.home-assistant.io/docs/creating_integration_file_structure#where-home-assistant-looks-for-integrations).

+### Update your config
-You will also have to update your homeassistant config with the credentials you will use to connect to SmartRent.
+You will also have to update your homeassistant config with the type of entities you hope to add (lock, climate or both) and the credentials you will use to connect to SmartRent.

 ```yaml
 ...